<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 What do I do if I can't link to the IRS Data Retrieval Tool on my FAFSA?

-The student and parent must fill out a form called the 4506T from the IRS to retrieve their tax information by mail.
-If a student DID NOT work in the tax year requirement of the FAFSA form, they need proof that they did not file taxes.
-They will fill out the form so they can prove this to their colleges.
-If a student worked, but did not make enough to file, they still need to fill out the form.
-In this case, the student would fill out the FAFSA and state ‘will not file’ and use their W2’s from the company they worked for that tax year.
-If they did not keep their W2, they must contact the company and retrieve the W2 from them.
+The student and parent/guardian must fill out a form called the 4506T from the IRS to retrieve their tax information by mail.
+If a student didn't work in the tax year requirement of the FAFSA form, they need proof that they didn't file taxes.
+They'll fill out the form to prove this to their colleges.
+If a student worked but didn't make enough to file, they still need to complete the form.
+In this case, the student would fill out the FAFSA, state "will not file," and use their W2s from the company they worked for that tax year.
+If they didn't keep their W2, they must contact the company and retrieve the W2 from them.
 Their social security number will state they made money.

-If the parent did not work in that tax year, they fill out the 4506 T form and state the same information.
-If the parent DID WORK, it will have a space to check mark stating the tax form they used in that tax year.
-Then they check mark the box that states they request a tax transcript.
+If the parent or guardian didn't work in that tax year, they fill out the 4506 T form and state the same information.
+If the parent did work, it will have a space to check stating the tax form they used in that tax year.
+Then, they'd check the box that states they requested a tax transcript.

-For verification purposes, BOTH the student and parent need a tax transcript (if they live in the same household).
-ALL INFORMATION must be filled out correctly on this form.
-If you miss a checkmark of fill in the year wrong, the federal government will not process the request.
-Double check to make sure everything is filled out completely and correctly before sending it to the correct address on page 2 of the form.
+For verification purposes, both the student and parent need a tax transcript (if they live in the same household).
+All information must be filled out correctly on this form.
+If you miss a checkmark or fill in the year incorrectly, the federal government will not process the request.
+Double-check to ensure everything is filled out completely and correctly before sending it to the correct address on page 2 of the form.

 How can high school counselors assist students who are chosen for verification?

-The majority of my students are FLI students, so I try to simplify this confusing process for families.
-I personally download copies of the 4506 T form online and fill them out as much as possible (correct dates, check marks) for both non filers and also for those requesting tax transcripts.
-I keep these in my office ready to give to the student.
+Most of my students are FLI students, so I try to simplify this confusing process for families.
+I personally download copies of the 4506 T form online and fill them out as much as possible (correct dates, checkmarks) for both non-filers and those requesting tax transcripts.
+I keep these FAFSA verification documents in my office so they are ready to give to the student.

-Next I have the main office print up correct address labels to send completed 4506 T form requests.
-The correct address for your state is on the second page.
-It changes by state.
-I place these on envelopes and give these to the students along with the 4506T form.
+Next, I have the main office print the correct address labels to send completed 4506 T form requests.
+The correct address for your state is on the second page (it changes by state).
+I place these on envelopes and give them to the students along with the 4506T form.

-Should ALL students who have a zero EFC fill out a 4506 T even if they don't have an * on their FAFSA form?
+Should all students who have a zero SAI fill out a 4506 T even if they don't have an * on their FAFSA form?

-A very wise non profit friend of mine suggests YES.
-She has noticed over the years that high numbers of students with a zero EFC are either chosen by the federal government or the college.
+A very wise nonprofit friend of mine suggests: yes.
+She has noticed over the years that high numbers of students with a zero SAI are either chosen by the federal government or the college.
 This process takes time to complete, so working ahead is a good idea.
-A FLI student who ignores the request and has to complete the process alone during the summer with NO assistance is likely to be a victim of ‘summer melt’ (an article for a future date).
+A FLI student who ignores the request and has to complete the process alone during the summer with no assistance is likely to be a victim of summer melt.

 Help your students nail their personal statements - Scoir and College Essay Guy Course